maclong9/dotfiles/readme.md

 ### Fedora Sericea

-An immutable version of Fedora running Sway a minimal and fast window manager for Wayland.
+An immutable version of Fedora, running Sway a minimal window manager for Wayland.

 #### Use Cases